-San Francisco to Los Angeles: Pacific Coast Highway Itinerary
+San Francisco to Dana Point: Pacific Coast Highway Itinerary

-Both times we traveled north to south.
-Once in a car and once on a motorcycle.
-Our road trip took us from congested freeway, to rural roads through farms, to the infamous highway that runs along the ocean.
+Our road trip took us from congested freeway, to rural roads through farms, to the infamous highway that runs along the ocean and through major cities.

 Pacific Coast Highway Stops North to South